Moeed-Kamraan/Moeed-Kamraan/README.md

-- 👋 Hi, I’m @Moeed-Kamraan
+- 👋 Hi, I’m @Moeed-Kamraan.
-- 👀 I’m interested in programming web developing artificial intellegence and machine learning
+- 👀 I’m interested in programming, web developing, artificial intellegence and machine learning.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on programming and artificial intelegence
+- 💞️ I’m looking to collaborate on programming and artificial intelegence.
 - 📫 How to reach me at moeedkamraan1123@gmail.com

 <!---